Discover our agriculture and farming resources

 When to cut

 Produces one or two exceptional silage cuts of extremely nutritious forage.

 BARMIX can be shut off mid-season after spring grazing for a big bale silage, haylage or hay cut.

 This mixture can be grazed all year.

-Tall fescue and cocksfoot grow very rapidly, particularly in early spring, so to maintain the sward in its optimum condition, it's strongly recommended to tightly graze the sward from late winter.
+Tall fescue and cocksfoot grow very rapidly, particularly in early spring, so to maintain the sward in its optimum condition, it is strongly recommended to tightly graze the sward from late winter.
 This stops the grass becoming too strong, ensuring it remains highly palatable to grazing animals or giving the best combination of quality and quantity when conserved.